1946–47 Chicago Stags season

 The 1946–47 Chicago Stags season was the first season of the Chicago Stags of the Basketball Association of America (BAA/NBA).
 Before this season even began, the Chicago Stags were originally meant to start out as the Chicago Atomics, to the point of even playing an exhibition game against the New York Knicks under that moniker before they later played as the Chicago Basketball Club, Inc. for one more exhibition game before they officially became the Chicago Stags for the rest of their existence onward.
-Despite the tumultuous start with the team name in mind, the Stags would still finish with the best record in the Western Division with a 38–22 record (which was good enough for the second-best record in the BAA that season behind only the Washington Capitols in the Eastern Division), later reaching as far as the inaugural BAA/NBA Finals series, where they would ultimately lose to the Philadelphia Warriors (now known as the Golden State Warriors) 4–1.
-Despite their successful results as a team, they were initially undecided about whether they would play for another season or not due to their failure to gain any profits and traction over competing championship basketball events going on at around the same time as the 1947 BAA Finals within the city of Chicago with the Chicago American Gears of the rivaling National Basketball League (NBL) competing against the Rochester Royals (now Sacramento Kings) in the 1947 NBL Finals (which the American Gears later won 3–1) and the 1947 World Professional Basketball Tournament (WPBT) (which ended with the NBL's Indianapolis Kautskys (later Indianapolis Jets of the BAA) stunning everyone in the entire event that year after many years of failing to win a single game in the WPBT), though they ultimately would decide to stay in the BAA once they heard that the inner city rivaling Chicago American Gears were leaving the NBL to create a short-lived, yet very ambitious rivaling league of their own called the Professional Basketball League of America (with that decision also causing issues for the WPBT in what later became its final year of tournament play as well).
+Despite the tumultuous start with the team name in mind, the Stags would still finish with the best record in the Western Division with a 39–22 record (which was good enough for the second-best record in the BAA that season behind only the Washington Capitols in the Eastern Division), later reaching as far as the inaugural BAA/NBA Finals series, where they would ultimately lose to the Philadelphia Warriors (now known as the Golden State Warriors) 4–1.
+Despite their successful results as a team, they were initially undecided about whether they would play for another season or not due to their failure to gain any profits and traction over competing championship basketball events going on at around the same time as the 1947 BAA playoffs and 1947 BAA Finals within the city of Chicago with the Chicago American Gears of the rivaling National Basketball League (NBL) competing against the Rochester Royals (now Sacramento Kings) in the 1947 NBL Finals (which the American Gears later won 3–1) and the 1947 World Professional Basketball Tournament (WPBT) (which ended with the NBL's Indianapolis Kautskys (later Indianapolis Jets of the BAA) stunning everyone in the entire event that year after many years of failing to win a single game in the WPBT) despite initially thinking the Stags could at least co-exist with the American Gears akin to the Cubs and White Sox co-existing in the MLB, though they ultimately would decide to stay in the BAA once they heard that the inner city rivaling Chicago American Gears were leaving the NBL to create a short-lived, yet very ambitious rivaling league of their own called the Professional Basketball League of America (with that decision also causing issues for the WPBT in what later became its final year of tournament play as well).
 The Stags ultimately stayed in the BAA/NBA for four years before later suddenly folding operations with little warning on September 25, 1950 due to new ownership and monetary issues; the Stags are currently one of three BAA/NBA teams that folded operations to have made it to a BAA/NBA Finals championship series alongside the original Baltimore Bullets ABL/BAA/NBA franchise in 1948 and the Washington Capitols in 1949.
+Greater details on their first season would be explored in Charley Rosen's book called "The First Tip-Off: The Incredible Story of the Birth of the NBA", with an entire chapter dedicated to the Stags' first season in the BAA alongside the various highs and lows (mostly highs) that would eventually lead them to their eventual downfall as a franchise.